ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 ### Large Scale = Better Performance

+{% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/batch_size.png" caption="Performance of the agent in Mario with different batch sizes of environment.
+(Source: original paper)" width="90%" %}

 An interesting finding is that the performance improves as the batch size of environments goes up.
-The figure compares the performance of the agent in Mario environment with different batch sizes.
+The figure above compares different batch sizes of environment in Mario.

 ### Curiosity with Extrinsic Reward